m19v/m19v.github.io/docs/tutorials/computer-science/networking.md

   - First host = Subnet + 1:       172.16.32.0 + 1 = 172.16.32.1
   - Last host = Broadcast - 1:     172.16.47.255 - 1 = 172.16.47.254

+### Subdivide a network/subnet

+- How to subdivide a network/subnet when given:
+  - Specific number of host required
+  - Specific number of subnets

+Hosts = 2^n - 2  (-2 is -Subnet and -Broadcast addresses)
+Subnets: 2^n